Who may use the discrimination complaint process?

 - Denying a reasonable accommodation for religious beliefs or to a qualified individual with a disability without showing undue hardship.

 What is the difference between informal complaint counseling and formal complaint processing?

 Informal complaint counseling begins with an informal "limited inquiry" conducted by an EEO counselor through interviews with the employee's supervisor, fellow employees, and others who have knowledge of the complaint.
 The purpose of the limited inquiry is to seek a resolution of the matter.
 The process does not end in a decision on the facts presented and no one from EDI serves as a decision maker on the allegations raised.
 Further at this early stage, the EEO Counselor does not have any legal authority to dismiss any complaint.
 The sole focus of informal counseling is to assist the parties in trying to seek a resolution of the dispute.

 Complaint processing begins with a "formal" complaint of discrimination filed with and accepted by the NIH.
-A contract EEO investigator assigned by HHS conducts an in depth investigation into the allegations raised by the complainant.
-The EEO Investigator takes sworn statements or affidavits from employees concerned with the complaint.
+An EEO investigator conducts an in-depth investigation into the allegations raised by the complainant.
+The EEO Investigator may be an internal investigator from EDI’s Investigations Branch, or a contract investigator assigned by HHS.
+The EEO investigator takes sworn statements or affidavits from the aggrieved employee(s), management officials, and any witnesses regarding the complaint.
 Information gained during the investigation is recorded in an investigative file called the Report of Investigation.

 Why must I see an EEO Counselor?